Gabaldonlab/perSVade/README.md

 These are the steps to install perSVade.
 If you are running it in the BSC (internal use) you can skip this (see **Running in BSC clusters**).

-### 1. Downloading the perSVade source code

-Download the perSVade source code from one of the releases and decompress.
-For example:
+In order to install perSVade, download the perSVade source code from one of the releases and decompress:

 `wget https://github.com/Gabaldonlab/perSVade/archive/0.10.tar.gz`

 `tar -xvf 0.10.tar.gz; rm 0.10.tar.gz`

 This already contains all the scripts to run the pipeline.
-Note that the created file (for example `perSVade-v0.9`) will be referred as `<perSVade_dir>`
+Note that the created file (for example `perSVade-v0.9`) will be referred as `<perSVade_dir>`.
+You should use the latest version.

-### 2. Create a conda environment with most dependencies
+### Option 1: Download a docker image with pipeline installed

+We created a docker image (see https://www.docker.com) which can generate a container with perSVade installed.
+Once you have docker installed, you can run the following command to load the perSVade image:

+`docker load -i <perSVade_dir>/perSVade_docker_image.tar`

+This will generate an image called `mikischikora/persvade:<version>`, which you can see with `docker images`.
+By running this image (i.e. `docker run -i mikischikora/persvade:<version> <commands>`) you create a container (like a virtual machine inside your computer) that contains the content of this github repository (under `/perSVade/`, which is the working directory) and all the environment ready to use perSVade.
+For example, if you type `docker run -i mikischikora/persvade:<version> ls` you'll see how the container's working directory has the same structure as this github repository.

+As an example, the command below would output all the options of perSVade:

+`docker run -i mikischikora/persvade:<version> scripts/perSVade.py --help`

+### Option 2: Install all the dependencies on your own

-perSVade is written in python, R and bash for Linux.
+You can also install all the dependencies of perSVade on your own, which is a more tedious and error-prone process. perSVade is written in python, R and bash for Linux.
 Most of the dependecies can be installed through conda.
 It is advisable that you install these dependencies by creating a conda environment (for example called perSVade_env) with all of them, which we provide, with the following commands:

 `cd <perSVade_dir>`